joaomelo/mytable/README.md

     FIREBASE_APP_ID=foobar
     SIGN_UP=ENABLE

-The `SIGN_UP` env value controls whether the login UI also make available a sign up form.
-In my personal production instance of **mytable** i keep it `DISABLE`, since i am currently terrified of holding responsability of other people Airtable Api Keys.
+The npm scripts expect dev and prod configurations, but you can use the same data in both the files if you prefer.

-Don't forget to add the bothe `.env` files to your `.gitignore` list.
-All this data should be private.
+The `SIGN_UP` env value controls whether the login UI also makes available a signup form.
+Do not take that as a security feature since it is very easy for a malicious agent to bypass that.

 ## Running Locally

 Now install the dependencies and run the start script.
-Now you will probably see the app running on `http://localhost:8080/`
+You should have the app running on `http://localhost:8080/`

     npm install
     npm start

-Other script in in the `package.json` can be useful like build or deploy.
+Please check useful scripts in the `package.json` like build or deploy.

 # Development Guidelines

-The stack is pretty standard, so is probably easy for any web developer to tweak the code as you like.
+The stack is pretty standard, so is probably accessible for any web developer to tweak the code as preferred.
 I will talk about some things that may help.

 ## Tooling

-The development tolling is unsurprisingly composed of [webpack](https://webpack.js.org/) and basic loaders, [babel](https://babeljs.io/) and [eslint](https://eslint.org/).
+The development tolling is composed of [webpack](https://webpack.js.org/) and corresponding loaders, [babel](https://babeljs.io/) and [eslint](https://eslint.org/).

-They are all listed in the `package.json devDependencies` field and the corresponding config files are listed in the project root directory.
-Except for webpack files which are inside the `\client\cfg` folder.
+They are all listed in the `package.json devDependencies` field and the corresponding config files are present in the project root directory.
+Except for webpack files that are inside the `\client\cfg` folder.

 ## The Stack

 The app UI is built with [Vue](https://vuejs.org/), [Vuetify](https://vuetifyjs.com/) and [Vue-Router](https://router.vuejs.org/).

-The project uses [Firebase](https://firebase.google.com/) for database store, hosting and authentication.
+The project uses [Firebase](https://firebase.google.com/) for the database store, hosting, and authentication.
 Check `firebase.json` and `firestore.rules` files to understand and update the setup if desired.

-I also make use of a package i built to make database operations more easy to code in the client.
+I also make use of a package I built to make database operations easier to code in the client.
 It is called [hot-collection](https://www.npmjs.com/package/@joaomelo/hot-collection).

-To connect to Airtable i use their official [js browser package](https://github.com/Airtable/airtable.js).
-I plugged [bottleneck](https://www.npmjs.com/package/bottleneck) to avoid breaking Airtable api call limits.
+To connect to Airtable I use their official [js browser package](https://github.com/Airtable/airtable.js).
+I plugged [bottleneck](https://www.npmjs.com/package/bottleneck) to avoid breaking Airtable API call limits.

-The [moment](https://www.npmjs.com/package/moment) library is used to help deal with recurrence logic and datetime formatting and [rxjs](https://www.npmjs.com/package/rxjs) to make event handling saner.
+The [moment](https://www.npmjs.com/package/moment) library is used to help deal with recurrence logic and datetime formatting and the [rxjs](https://www.npmjs.com/package/rxjs) package makes event handling saner.

 ## How to Navigate the Code

 The `/client/src` folder is where the app code resides.
 It is divided between `core` and `modules`.
-In core you will find utility features like authentication and routing.
+In core, you will find utility features like authentication and routing.

-The `modules` folder is where business logic resides.
+The `modules` folder is where the business logic resides.
 The batch and common subfolders have code to identify and dispatch commands to Airtable.

 The `jobs` folder deals with setting up where and how the script should be applied to Airtable data.
 The `logger` folder has instructions for showing and exporting the history of operations.